wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

 By following this guide, you will:

-- Setup TCP Server
+- Setup a TCP Server
     - Create a simple TCP server using a Service component.
     - Link the containerized TCP service to the Choreo component using the Dockerfile.
     - Deploy the TCP server component in Choreo.
-- Setup TCP Client
+- Setup a TCP Client
     - Create a TCP client using a Manual Trigger component.
     - Link the containerized TCP client to the Choreo component using the Dockerfile.
     - Deploy the TCP client component in Choreo.
 - Invoke the TCP server using a TCP client and check the response through the Choreo log view.

 ## Prerequisites